johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-01-17-azure-easy-auth-and-roles-with-net-and-microsoft-identity-web/index.md

 authors: johnnyreilly
 tags: [Azure, easy auth, ASP.NET, authorization]
 hide_table_of_contents: false
+description: 'The `Microsoft.Identity.Web` library has authorization issues with roles.
+A `IClaimsTransformation` can map claims to fix the problem.'
 ---

 [I wrote recently about how to get Azure App Service Easy Auth to work with roles](../2021-01-14-azure-easy-auth-and-roles-with-dotnet-and-core/index.md).
 This involved borrowing the approach used by [MaximeRouiller.Azure.AppService.EasyAuth](https://github.com/MaximRouiller/MaximeRouiller.Azure.AppService.EasyAuth).